personontheinternet1234/Machine-Learning-From-Scratch/README.md

 machine learning from scratch.

 It's built on NumPy, utilizing NumPy's computation to calculate linear algebra results.
-It utilizes similar syntax, meaning most forward pass math in NumPy is applicable to GardenPy's Tensors, with the added benefit of automatically differentiating Tensors.
+It utilizes similar syntax, meaning most forward-pass math in NumPy applies to GardenPy's Tensors, with the added benefit of automatically differentiating Tensors.

 There are many machine learning packages, many of which are faster and easier to use than this one.
-This package's purpose isn't to compete with the speed or features of other packages; instead, the package's goal is to allow creation of machine learning models using syntax as close to mathematical syntax as possible, to allow the model's creator to truly understand the mathematics behind machine learning.
+This package's purpose isn't to compete with the speed or features of other packages; instead, the package's goal is to allow the creation of machine learning models using syntax as close to mathematical syntax as possible, to allow the model's creator to truly understand the mathematics behind machine learning.

 ------------------------------------------------------------------------------------------------------------------------

 ## **Mathematical Syntax**

-GardenPy's purpose isn't to compete with other machine learning libraries in terms of speed or features.
+GardenPy's purpose isn't to compete with other machine learning libraries regarding speed or features.
-Rather, GardenPy's mission is to allow the creation of machine learning models using syntax as similar to mathematical syntax as possible.
+Rather, GardenPy's mission is to allow the creation of machine learning models using syntax that is as similar to mathematical syntax as possible.

 ------------------------------------------------------------------------------------------------------------------------